Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 Commit your changes and the compiled files in two separate commits:

 Stage and commit your changes, and then run something like:
-`git commit dist/ -am"Built assets for release"`
+`git commit dist/ -m"Built assets for release"` or you can run
+`npm run publish`

 ## Code of Conduct